DNTD-Dynamics/dntd-dynamics-website/content/lab-notes/radarguard/swept-volume-clipper.md

 Reachability is direction-dependent, and that's the part a fixed sphere can't capture.
 A person standing directly in front of the arm at full extension is in danger.
 The same person standing behind the base, at the same distance, is not reachable at all.
 A uniform zone around a fixed sensor treats those two identically.
 A system that knows the arm's pose doesn't — it can tighten where the arm can strike and relax where it can't, continuously, as the arm moves.

 That's the entire reason RadarGuard mounts on the arm instead of the wall.
-Phase 7 is where that reason became real behavior instead of a design intention.
+This session is where that reason became real behavior instead of a design intention.

 ## Fail-safe by design